eu.webtoolkit.jwt

 Executes the dialog synchronously.
 This blocks the current thread of execution until one of done(), accept() or reject() is called.

-Warning: using exec() does not scale to many concurrent sessions, since the thread is locked.
+Warning: using exec() does not scale to many concurrent sessions, since the thread is locked until exec returns, so the entire server will be unresponsive when the thread pool is exhausted.

 This functionality is only available on Servlet 3.0 compatible servlet containers.